 - there was insufficient movement to qualify as kidnapping,

 - there is insufficient evidence to prove the case,

 - you were "merely present" and not the individual who did the kidnapping,

 - you were falsely accused of kidnapping based on mistaken identity, and/or

 - as the parent of the victim, you have a right to travel with your child (*Note - parents who do not have legal custody of the child victim may be convicted of kidnapping and/or child abduction if they take the child or conceal the child from his/her legal custodian5).

 Below, our California criminal defense attorneys6 explain the intricacies of California's kidnapping laws by addressing the following:

 - 1. What is the legal definition of kidnapping in California?

 - 2. What are common defenses to 207 PC?

 - 2.1.
-The alleged victim consented to being moved
+The alleged victim consented to be moved

 - 2.2.
 There was insufficient movement to constitute kidnapping